-The Basics of a Triple Net Investments
+The Basics of Triple Net Investments

 In a triple net lease, the tenant must pay for monthly rent as well as property costs.
 These maintenance costs can include upkeep, janitorial duties, water, parking lots, floors, common areas, and more.
 A tenant may be required to make payments for the following:

-- Building Repairs: Before getting into a triple net lease, the tenant should inquire further into potential costs for building repairs that are an immediate and future need.
+Before getting into a triple net lease, the tenant should inquire further into potential costs for building repairs that are an immediate and future need.
 Being aware of these repairs can help the tenant prepare for such costs.
 A building in great condition will likely need fewer repairs than a building that is beginning to show wear and tear.

-- Property Taxes: Property that has been owned by the landlord for a multitude of years is likely to have a lower property tax.
+Property that has been owned by the landlord for a multitude of years is likely to have a lower property tax.
 This can greatly benefit a tenant who could use a little break on property tax expenses.
 However, if the landlord sells the property and the triple net lease is passed on, the tenant could face an increase in their property tax.

-The Appeal of a Triple Net Lease
+Investor Benefits of Triple Net Lease

 The structure of the lease is known by the tenant and the landlord upon signing so there are no surprises over the term of the lease.
 All rent increases are contracted and known by both parties.
 This provides a stable and reliable income flow for investors that is guaranteed to occur barring a rare default or bankruptcy of the tenant.